agentmodels/agentmodels.org/chapters/8-guide-library.md

 Gridworld is a standard toy environment for reinforcement learning problems.
 The library contains a constructor for making a gridworld with your choice of dimensions and reward function.
 There is also a function for displaying gridworlds in the browser.

-We begin by creating a simple gridworld environment (using `makeGridWorldMDP`) and display it using `GridWorld.draw`.
+We begin by creating a simple gridworld environment (using `makeGridWorldMDP`) and display it using `viz.gridworld`.

 ~~~~
 // Create a constructor for our gridworld